WebOzy/Drupal-QA-Checklist/README.md

     - Using your hosts server-side backups ensures that you also save server configuration

 ## Maintenance
+You want to make sure that your site keeps performing well, these steps help you do just that.

 - Install DB Maintenance
     - Keep your database clean and running smoothly.
 Note: You db server needs to be running a few days to get useful results.